Holiday Stress: A Survival Guide

 “There’s a reason for the season” is rather corny, but it’s true.
 Don’t lose sight of what Christmas is all about—God became a tiny baby, humbled Himself completely, because He wanted you.

-Wanted you to know He loves you and would do anything to be with you.
+God wanted you to know He loves you and would do anything to be with you.
 My family always did this through a special Advent time together before bed.
+We spent 5 or 10 minutes lighting candles together, reading Scripture, and singing a Christmas carol.
+Those simple moments are some of my most cherished Christmas memories.

-Even if Christmas doesn’t mean that to you—it means SOMETHING to you.
-Family?
+Even if you’re not religious, Christmas means SOMETHING to you.
+Is it Family?
 Togetherness?
 Generosity?
 Service?
+Spiritual closeness?

-Plan ahead as much as possible–when you’ll get gifts, what you’ll be getting, some stocking stuffer ideas, when you want to bake, how much, etc. so that you can spread the festivities out over the whole holiday season and have less stress for yourself!
+Plan ahead as much as possible– where you’re going, what you’re prioritizing, when you’ll get gifts, what you’ll be getting, and what activities you’ll be doing so that you can spread the festivities out over the whole holiday season and have less stress for yourself!

-To help you, use this FREE Vibrant Christmas Planner for help with Christmas intention setting, budgeting pages, a Christmas bucket list, schedules, baking planner, gift buying help, stocking stuffers, a holiday menu plan and more–basically everything you could need to plan for a peaceful, vibrant, joyful Christmas!
+To help, use the Vibrant Christmas Planner for Christmas intention setting, prioritizing, budgeting pages, a Christmas bucket list, schedules, baking planner, gift buying help, stocking stuffers, a holiday menu plan and more–basically everything you could need to plan for a peaceful, vibrant, joyful Christmas!

 GRAB YOUR FULL VIBRANT CHRISTMAS PLANNER!